What referral codes are, how they are different from referral links, and how to create and use them — everything about referral codes in one article.

 A referral number or referral code is a special ID assigned to every person who is willing to participate in your refer-a-friend program.
 Referral codes themselves can differ depending on the referral software you use; a code could be a random set of alphanumeric characters, or even complete words, customers' names, etc.

-The most important thing you need to know about the meaning of referral code and their part in your referral strategy is that they are used to identify, track, and measure the impact your brand advocates create so that you could provide them with the rewards they’ve earned based on that data.
+The most important thing you need to know about the meaning of referral code and their part in your referral strategy is that they are used to identify, track, and measure the impact your brand advocates create so that you can provide them with the rewards they have earned based on that data.

 Now that we understand what referral codes are and how to create them, let's take a look at how they get used.

 Imagine you have a mobile app for your pizza delivery business.
-You’ve noticed that many customers have started using your app because their friends told them how great and convenient it was.
-You decide that you want to get more out of this channel, so you introduce a referral program; you promise one free Margherita pizza anyone who brings you a new customer, and you also give a free pizza to referred customers with their first order.
+You have noticed that many customers have started using your app because their friends told them how great and convenient it is.
+You decide that you want to get more out of this channel, so you introduce a referral program; you promise one free Margherita pizza to anyone who brings you a new customer, and you also give a free pizza to referred customers with their first order.

 Jina is your customer, and she always orders pizza using your app.
-She’s mentioned your brand to her colleagues before, but now they are ready to try it out.
+She has mentioned your brand to her colleagues before, but now they are ready to try it out.

 Jina goes to her account, copies her referral code, and sends a message to her colleague, Mike, telling him to use her referral code for free pizza.